yangcao77/odo-fork/docs/IDP-YAML.md

 - September 24th:
   - Added `Type` under `spec.tasks`, with a value of `Shared`, `Standalone`, or `Runtime`.
   - Added `spec.runtime.overrideEntrypointTailToFile`

+- October 7th:
+  - `spec.tasks.command` is now a string array, rather than a single string.

 ## Requirements

 #### The time it takes for an existing volume to attach to a new Pod can be upwards of several minutes, as per external team's observations.
 We have not seen this ourselves, but we need to handle this.